Painful intelligence: What AI can tell us about human suffering: Logic and symbols as an alternative approach

 By definition, such logic-based AI can only learn to deal with data which is given as well-defined categories.
 Yet, real data is often given as numbers instead of categories; even medical input variables often include numerical data in the form of lab test results.
 In this medical diagnosis, we have indeed a category called ``high fever''.
 The system is effectively dividing the set of possible body temperatures into at least two categories, one of which is ``high fever''.
 How are such categories to be defined?
 What is fever?
 What is low fever and what is high fever?
 Here we see a deep problem concerning how categories should be defined based on numerical data, such as sensory inputs.

 Again, some progress can be made by learning, this time learning the categories themselves from data.
-The AI can consider a huge number of possible categorizations of body temperatures: It could try setting the threshold for high fever at any possible value.
-If there is enough data on previous diagnoses by human doctors, the system could use that to learn the best threshold.
-In fact, the right threshold could be found as the one that minimizes classification error.
+The AI can consider a huge number of possible categorizations of body temperatures: It can try setting the threshold for high fever at any possible value.
+If there is enough data on previous diagnoses by human doctors, the system can use that to learn the best threshold.
+In fact, the right threshold could be found as the one that minimizes classification error, i.e.\ the number of wrong diagnoses.
 However, while it is possible to learn categories in such very simple numerical data, GOFAI has great difficulties in processing complex numerical data.
 It is virtually impossible to use it to process high-dimensional sensory input, such as images consisting of millions of pixels.
 This was a rather big surprise for GOFAI researchers in the 1970s and 80s.
 After all, categorization of visual input is done so effortlessly by the human brain that it may seem to be easy.
 Yet, AI researchers working in the GOFAI paradigm found it to be next to impossible.
 The early research on GOFAI was fundamentally over-ambitious, grossly underestimating the complexity of the world, as well as the complexity of the brain processes we use to perceive and make decisions.